PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 - A project per environment – you may want to test out analytics instrumentation in development or staging environments, while keeping that test data separate from production.
 - A project per product – if you have several unlinked products, it makes sense to reflect that separation in PostHog too.
-- A project per multiple products or the whole company – if your offerring is interlinked or you want to track the user journey holistically (e.g. how many company blog readers convert to paid product users), you can use a single project for all that.
+- A project per multiple products or the whole company – if your offering is interlinked or you want to track the user journey holistically (e.g. how many company blog readers convert to paid product users), you can use a single project for all digital assets.

 Which way is the best fit for you depends on the characteristics of your product and business.